DavidC0rtes/VITAMIN/README.md

 Once the file has been uploaded, in the "Logic Selection" section, you can type the logical formula to verify.

-To perform the model checking of the model w.r.t. to the typed formula, you can press the "Next: To Model Checking" button.
+To perform the model checking of the model w.r.t. the typed formula, you can press the "Next: To Model Checking" button.
 This will execute the model checker.